C1-Bisa/C1-BE/README.md

 # c1-be
-This repository contains the endpoints of the fluid applications..
+This repository contains the endpoints of the fluid applications.

 Member:
 1. Maulana Hassan S